neo-ngd/neo-dapi-monorepo/packages/neo-dapi/README.md

 ##### Description

-Gets information about the provider, including who this provider is, the version the provider, and the NEPs that the provider is compatible with.
+Gets information about the provider, including the provider, the provider version, and the NEPs that the provider is compatible with.

 ##### Parameters